PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

  - In the server console text box, enter `reload` and press enter
  - After seeing the message `[server] loaded`, run the command `function sieve:full`.
 This should start the sieve, marked by the message `[server] started`.
  - Upon completion of the calculation, the message `[server] end` should appear, which can take several minutes.
- - Enter `data get primes amount` to return the calculated amount of prime numbers.
+ - Enter `data get storage primes amount` to return the calculated amount of prime numbers.
- - Enter `data get primes list` to return the full calculated list of prime numbers.
+ - Enter `data get storage primes list` to return the full calculated list of prime numbers.
 This is all also written to `/logs/latest.txt` or one of the `/logs/[date]-[number].log.gz` which can be read and analyzed for accuracy by other programs.
  - To close the server, enter `stop` in the console
  - To do another calculation, run the command `function sieve:reset`, which should finish very quickly and will delete existing data so `function sieve:full` can be run again.